 Effective January 1, 2014, James E. Evans, after almost 40 years as the Company's General Counsel, transitioned from an officer and employee of the Company to an executive consultant to the Company.
 Under his consulting agreement, Mr. Evans agreed to provide consulting services to the Company and its subsidiaries and affiliates.
 Mr. Evans' duties include being required to make himself available to answer questions and consult with the Company upon reasonable request and where his cooperation is required or requested to assist the Company in connection with litigation or regulatory inquiries relating to matters arising while he served as an officer of the Company.
-While the initial term of the consulting arrangement was three years, the Board of Directors has extended the agreement in one-year increments on identical terms for 2017, 2018 and 2019.
-While extended for 2020, the annual consulting fee to Mr. Evans was reduced from
+The Company provides Mr. Evans with office space and administrative support as necessary for the provision of consulting services.
+While the initial term of the consulting arrangement was three years, the Board of Directors has annually extended the agreement in one-year increments, and the consulting fee in effect for 2020 was

-\$350,000 to \$150,000.
+\$150,000.
 To date, Mr. Evans has consulted on a constant and consistent basis, primarily in the Company's offices but at times by phone, with the Co-CEOs, General Counsel and other members of senior management on a wide range of matters including strategic transactions, capital management and other matters important to the Company's shareholders.
 The Corporate Governance Committee has determined that Mr. Evans' duties as an executive consultant to the Company require a large commitment of time, in excess of his duties as a director, and are provided on a constant basis not in connection with Board or Board committee meetings.
 The Corporate Governance Committee has further determined that the consulting fees paid to Mr. Evans are reasonable in light of the services that Mr. Evans provides and that shareholders benefit from Mr. Evans' continuing services to the Company in addition to his responsibilities as a director.